 New Graduates: varies by school; generally April/May

-Yes, you must apply every year to determine and renew your financial aid (including NYU scholarships).
+Yes, you must apply every year by submitting the FAFSA to determine and renew your financial aid (including NYU scholarships).

 Each year the U.S. Department of Education will send to you a renewal reminder containing important information about your Federal Student Aid PIN and the FAFSA application process.
 (If you included a valid e-mail address on your FAFSA last year, you will receive the reminder by e-mail.
 Otherwise it will be mailed to your permanent address.)
 You will need your Federal Student Aid PIN to access your pre-filled FAFSA on the Web application that contains much of your application data from last year.